Aravind-sunda/SNKMK-ExomicVariantCalling/README.md

 # SNKMK-ExomicVariantCalling

 > This pipeline is still in development

-Contains the Snakemake pipeline for Whole Exome Sequencing based Variant Calling \n Performs Variant Calling with
+Contains the Snakemake pipeline for Whole Exome Sequencing based Variant Calling

+Performs Variant Calling with
 1. GATK
 2. Deepvariant